Hayden Panettiere: Early life

 Panettiere was born and partly raised in Palisades, New York.
-She is the daughter of Lesley R. Vogel, a former soap opera actress, and Alan Lee "Skip" Panettiere, a captain in the Fire Department of New York City.
-She had one younger brother, actor Jansen Panettiere.
+She is the daughter of Lesley R. Vogel, a former soap opera actress, and Alan Lee Panettiere, a captain in the New York City Fire Department.
+She is of Italian, German, and English descent.
+She had one younger brother, fellow actor Jansen Panettiere, who died at age 28 from aortic valve complications from enlarged heart syndrome in 2023.
 Her mother's family lives in Indiana.

-After Panettiere attended South Orangetown Middle School in New York, she was homeschooled and had private tutors from grade nine to the completion of high school to accommodate her acting schedule.
+After attending South Orangetown Middle School in New York, Panettiere was homeschooled and had private tutors from grade nine to the completion of high school to accommodate her acting schedule.